skypyproject/skypy/docs/contributing/CONTRIBUTING.rst

 ^^^^^^^^^^^^^^^^^^

 - SkyPy is compatible with Python>=3.5 (see [setup.cfg](setup.cfg)).
 SkyPy *does not* support backwards compatibility with Python 2.x; `six`, `__future__` and `2to3` should not be used.
-- All contributions should follow the [PEP8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
-We recommend using [flake8](https://flake8.pycqa.org/) to check your code for PEP8 compliance.
+- All contributions should follow the `PEP8 Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_.
+We recommend using `flake8 <https://flake8.pycqa.org/>`_ to check your code for PEP8 compliance.
-- Importing SkyPy should only depend on having [NumPy](https://www.numpy.org), [SciPy](https://www.scipy.org/) and [Astropy](https://www.astropy.org/) installed.
+- Importing SkyPy should only depend on having `NumPy <https://www.numpy.org>`_, `SciPy <https://www.scipy.org/>`_ and `Astropy <https://www.astropy.org/>`_ installed.
 - Code is grouped into submodules based on broad science areas e.g. [galaxies](skypy/galaxy).
 There is also a [utils](skypy/utils) submodule for general utility functions.
-- For more information see the [Astropy Coding Guidelines](http://docs.astropy.org/en/latest/development/codeguide.html)
+- For more information see the `Astropy Coding Guidelines <http://docs.astropy.org/en/latest/development/codeguide.html>`_.

 Unit Tests
 ^^^^^^^^^^